rewreu/kinetica-intel/README.md

 # kinetica_intel
 kinetica docker, intel version

-Modified so it can run KIFS directly on docker.
+Based on kinetica/kinetica-intel:latest image, has been modified so it can run KIFS directly on docker.

 Requirements
 Operational docker